A guide to cricket slang terms

 Leg spin

 Sometimes referred to as a leggie, a leg spin is a form of spin bowling.
 A bowler must bowl with their right arm whilst creating a spin action with their wrist to achieve a leg spin.
-This causes the ball to spin from left to right, away from the leg of a right-handed batsman.
+This causes the ball to spin from left to right, away from the leg of a right-handed batter.

 Slower ball

-Fielders will polish just one side of the ball so that it’s worn on one side and shiny on the other.
+Swing bowling is a common form of delivery among fast bowlers.
+Fielders will polish just one side of the ball, so it’s worn on one side and shiny on the other.
 This enables them to swing effectively, as the air will travel faster over the shiny side than the worn side.
 Therefore, the ball will curve in the air.

 Tail ender